mcornick/clilol/docs/index.md

     ```
 A [JSON Schema](config.schema.json) for the configuration file is available, for editors that support it.

+!!!
+Note

+    Your email address is only needed to identify your account for the `clilol account` commands.
+It is not used by clilol for anything else, such as spamming you.

 ## Environment Variables

 Configuration is also possible using environment variables: